raspberrypilearning/powerful-patterns/en/step_2.md

 title: Setting the screen size when your programme starts
 ---

-**Choose:** add a size that suits the pattern you want to create.
+**Choose:** Add a size that suits the pattern you want to create.
 You can always change this later as your project evolves.

 --- code ---
 ---